rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W10.md

 a = a + 1  ->  use[s] = {a}  &  def[s] = {a}
 ```

-### 14.5.6 Livenes - Formally
+### 14.5.6 Liveness - Formally

 A variable `v` is said to be **live** if there is:

 - A node `n` in the CFG such that `use[n]` contains `v`, and
 - A directed path from `e` to `n` such that for every statement `s'` in the path, `def[s']` does not contain `v`

-The first clause says that `v` will be used on some path starting from edge `e`, and the second clause says that `v` won^t be redefined on that path before its use.
+The first clause says that `v` will be used on some path starting from edge `e`, and the second clause says that `v` wont be redefined on that path before its use.

 ### 14.5.7 Simple Liveness Algorithm

 We can use a simple _backtracking algorithm_ to compute the above two conditions for a variable to be live:

 1. For each variable `v`
-2. Try all paths from each use of `v`, tracking abckwards through the control-flow graph until either `v` is defined or a previously visited node is reached
+2. Try all paths from each use of `v`, tracking backwards through the control-flow graph until either `v` is defined or a previously visited node is reached
-3. Marh the variable `v` live across each edge traversed
+3. Mark the variable `v` live across each edge traversed

-This is very _inefficient_ since it explores the same paths many time for different uses and different variables!
+This is very _inefficient_ since it explores the same paths many times for different uses and different variables!

 ## 14.6 Dataflow Analysis